dasxran/CallForCode2020_CrisisAssistance/README.md

 ![Crisis Assistance app](https://github.com/dasxran/CallForCode2020_CrisisAssistance/blob/master/images/architecture.png)

-1. The user navigates to the site and uploads a video file.
+1. The user communicates with Crisis Assistance BOT via mobile app through Text/Audio.
 2. Watson Speech to Text processes the audio and extracts the text.
-3. Watson Translation (optionally) can translate the text to the desired language.
+3. Mobile app (optionally) can transfer the request to Google Cloud search to get better response.
-4. The app stores the translated text as a document within Object Storage.
+4. Could service can identify crisis type and store conversation originated location.
+5. Mobile App Map view plots alert circles based on identified crisis communication count.
+6. Bot suggests some Web pages for the solution in current Crisis.
+7. An web base worldmap (for Authorized people only) plots all the PANIC alerts with location/address.

 ### The Node-red Diagram